Calvin Stengs

+A product of the AZacademy, Stengs broke into the first team during the 2017–18 season.
+He developed into a key player for the club, and earned a transfer to Ligue 1 club Nice in 2021 for a fee reported to be €10 million plus bonuses.
+After mainly being a substitute during his first season at the club, he was sent on a season-long loan to Antwerp.
+There, he won the Belgian Pro League and Belgian Cup.
+In 2023, he returned to the Netherlands where he signed with defending Eredivisie title winners Feyenoord for a fee worth €6 million.

-A product of the AZ academy, Stengs broke into the first team during the 2017–18 season.
-He signed for Nice in France in 2021.
-At international level, Stengs represents the Netherlands, having made his debut for the senior team in November 2019.
+At international level, Stengs has represented the Netherlands, having made his debut for the senior team in November 2019.

 Club career

 AZ

-Born in Nieuw-Vennep, North Holland, Stengs joined AZ's youth academy at the age of 12, having formerly played for local side SV DIOS and HFC Haarlem.
+Born in Amstelveen, and growing up in Nieuw-Vennep, North Holland, Stengs joined AZ's youth academy at the age of 12, having formerly played for local side SV DIOS and HFC Haarlem.
 He was promoted to the AZ reserves for the 2016–17 season playing in the third division.
-That season, he made 22 league appearances, scoring six goals and making eight assists.
-His strong performances for the reserves were noticed by first team head coach John van den Brom, and on 5 March 2017, Stengs made his professional debut for AZ in a 1–1 home draw against Excelsior in the Eredivisie.
+He made his professional debut for the first team on 14 December 2016, starting as a right winger in a KNVB Cup match against lower league ASWH, which his team won 2–0.
+That season, he made 22 league appearances for Jong AZ, scoring six goals and making eight assists.
+His strong performances for the reserves were noticed by first team head coach John van den Brom, and on 5 March 2017, Stengs made his league debut for AZ in a 1–1 home draw against Excelsior in the Eredivisie.

-Stengs was promoted to the AZ first team ahead of the 2017–18 season, and he made his first start for the club on 12 August in a 3–2 away loss against PSV Eindhoven.
-In the 7th minute of the match he twisted his knee and tore his ACL, cutting his first professional season short.
+Stengs was promoted to the AZ first team ahead of the 2017–18 season, and he made his first start for the club on 12 August in a 3–2 away loss against PSV.
+In the seventh minute of the match he twisted his knee and tore his anterior cruciate ligament, cutting his first professional season short.

 Stengs returned to first team action in November 2018 and reconquered his position in the AZ starting eleven, 15 months after his injury.
 On 16 January 2019, he scored his first goal for AZ in a 3–0 home win over FC Utrecht.
 Stengs ended the 2018–19 season with three goals and four assists in 21 appearances.

-On 25 July 2019, Stengs made his debut in the Europa League in a 0–0 home draw against Swedish club BK Häcken.
+On 25 July 2019, Stengs made his debut in the Europa League in a 0–0 home draw against Allsvenskan club BK Häcken.
 He made his first European goal in the return match in Sweden, netting in the 56th minute as AZ won 3–0 and advanced in the competition.
 He continued as a starter under head coaches Arne Slot and Pascal Jansen.